ghfisanotti/recoil/README.md

 ## Components

-- Arduino Nano microcontroller to read the value of a potentiometer as it is moved by the recoil of the rifle.
+- ESP8266 MCU (D1 Mini) to read the values of a potentiometer as it is moved by the recoil of the rifle.

-- Raspberry Pi SBC to receive the values acquired by the Arduino, store and display them.
+- Raspberry Pi SBC to receive the values acquired by the MCU, store and display them.

-- Logic-level bi-directional converter (2-channels) to connect Raspberry (3.3 volts) I2C bus to Arduino (5 volts)
-I2C bus.
-In theory, as long as the Arduino is configured as slave, it is possible to connect the Raspberry to the Arduino with no risk, but that requires to be shure the Arduino is programmed correctly before connecting both devices.
-If done incorrectly, you may damage the Raspberry permanently.

 ## Communications
-Arduino and Raspberry are connected by an I2C bus, Raspberry as master, Arduino as slave.
+MCU and Raspberry are connected by an I2C bus, Raspberry as master, MCU as slave.

 ## Process
-Arduino stores pairs of values (time, position of the rifle) for the duration of the recoil.
-It can store up to 350 value pairs at a rate of 800 samples/second approximately.
+MCU stores pairs of values (time, value of potentiometer) for the duration of the recoil.
+It can store up to 1024 value pairs at a rate of 9000 samples/second approximately.
 The recoil event is assumed to last approximately 20 milliseconds.
-In order to keep memory usage within the RAM capacity of the Nano (2KB), time is stored as a 16-bit unsigned integers (microseconds/100).
-Position is stored as 16-bit unsigned integers (0-1023 range).
-Value pairs are kept in-memory in a 350-element array, upon request from the Raspberry the values are transmitted over the I2C bus formatted as a CSV (comma separated values) file, one line per value pair.
+Value pairs are kept in-memory in a 1024-element array, upon request from the Raspberry the values are transmitted over the I2C bus formatted as a CSV (comma separated values) file, one line per value pair.

 A Python process on the Raspberry receives the CSV, stores it as a file on disk and can display graphically